vmware-archive/nerpa/doc/tutorial/tutorial.md

 ```

 Behind the scenes, the OVSDB client processed this new input from OVSDB, converted it to an input relation, and sent it to the running `nerpa_controller`.
 The controller then used the running DDlog control plane program to compute the output relation.
 It converted the output into a P4 Runtime table entry and pushed that entry to the switch.
 Above, that final step is logged.

+Note that you could also have copy-pasted those four lines into `nerpa_controlplane/tutorial/init-ovsdb.sh` before calling `run-nerpa`.
+Then, those rows would have been inserted into OVSDB on start-up.
+Feel free to stop the currently running script and try this!

 Congratulations!
 You have successfully built, run, and tested VLAN assignment within the Nerpa programming framework.